Skip to Main Content

 Bridging borders with trade and customs law.

-Our Customs law team helps businesses all along the international supply chain navigate the complex rules that govern the import of goods into the United States.
+Our customs law team helps businesses all along the international supply chain navigate the complex rules that govern the import of goods into the United States.
 With our customs law guidance, clients are able to minimize their duty, value-added, and excise tax liability while reducing their risk of audits and investigations.

-Our Customs law attorneys routinely advise on tariff classification, valuation, country of origin and marking requirements, customs audits, protests, penalties and liquidated damages claims, prior disclosures and voluntary tenders, preferential duty programs, bonded warehouses and Foreign Trade Zones, and ATA Carnets.
+Our customs law attorneys routinely advise on tariff classification, valuation, country of origin and marking requirements, customs audits, protests, penalties and liquidated damages claims, prior disclosures and voluntary tenders, preferential duty programs, bonded warehouses and Foreign Trade Zones, and ATA Carnets.

 Representative Experience